- Explain the following commands: - a) db_connect

 }

 The switch statement consecutively evaluates each case expression until one is found that equals the initial expression.
 If no case is equal to the expression, then the default statements are executed.
-The default statements are optional.
+The default statements are optional. - Write and explain switch command? - a) A switch statement enables WinRunner to make a decision based on an expression that can have more than two values.

 It has the following syntax: